Fred Richard

 Frederick Nathaniel Richard (born April 23, 2004) is an American artistic gymnast.
 He is the 2023 World all-around bronze medalist, as well as the 2021 and 2022 Junior Pan American Champion.
-He has been a member of the United States men's national artistic gymnastics team since 2022 and represented the United States at the 2024 Summer Olympics, where he won a bronze medal in the team event.
+He has been a member of the United States men's national artistic gymnastics team since 2022 and represented the United States at the 2024 Summer Olympics, winning a bronze medal in the team event.
+Richard is also a 6 time NCAA champion competing for the Michigan Wolverines.

 Early life and education

-Richard was born on April 23, 2004, in Boston, Massachusetts.
-His father, Carl, is Haitian and his mother, Ann-Marie Richard, is Dominican.
-He has two brothers and one sister: Carlton, Alexandra, and Kevin.
+Richard was born on April 23, 2004, in Boston.
+His father, Carl, is Haitian and his mother, Ann-Marie Richard, is from Dominica.
+He has two brothers and a sister: Carlton, Alexandra, and Kevin.

-He started gymnastics at age four.
-He was affiliated with Massachusetts Elite Gymnastics Academy and attended Stoughton High School.
-He later attended the University of Michigan, where he continued to pursue gymnastics.
+He began gymnastics at age four.
+He was affiliated with Massachusetts Elite Gymnastics Academy and attended Stoughton High School in Stoughton, Massachusetts.
+He continued to pursue gymnastics as an athlete at the University of Michigan in Ann Arbor while a student there.

 Gymnastics career

 2019–20

-Richard competed at his first elite-level National Championships in 2019.
+Richard competed in his first elite-level National Championships in Kansas City, Missouri in 2019.
 He placed eighth in the all-around but won bronze on floor exercise behind Nick Kuebler and Khoi Young.
 He was added to the junior national team for the first time.
-In 2020 Richard competed at the Elite Team Cup and the Winter Cup.
+In 2020 Richard competed at the Elite Team Cup and the Winter Cup in Las Vegas.
 He finished third at the latter behind Fuzzy Benas and Asher Hong.
 The majority of competitions for the rest of the year were canceled or postponed due to the global COVID-19 pandemic.

 2021

-Richard returned to competition at the 2021 National Championships where he won the junior all-around title.
-He was named to the team to compete at the Junior Pan American Championships.
-While there, he helped the United States win gold as a team.
+Richard returned to competition at the 2021 National Championships in Fort Worth, Texas where he won the junior all-around title.
+He was named to the team to compete at the Junior Pan American Championships in Guadalajara, Mexico.
+He and the U.S. team won gold in the team event.
 He won gold in the all-around and on vault and horizontal bar.
 Additionally, he won silver on floor exercise and bronze on rings.